 - Certain medications, including some drugs used in cancer treatment (chemotherapy).

-- Some viruses and bacteria, such as HIV and those that cause botulism and Lyme disease.
+- Some viruses and bacteria, such as human immunodeficiency virus (HIV) and those that cause botulism and Lyme disease.

 - Certain inherited disorders also can cause autonomic neuropathy.